mntnr/welcome/README.md

 ## Common Questions

-- Why is everything licensed by Burnt Fen Creative LLC?
+#### Why is everything licensed by Burnt Fen Creative LLC?

 That is [@RichardLitt](https://github.com/RichardLitt)'s shell company he uses for consulting services.
 Maintainer Mountaineer aims to some day be its own business, but for now, for licensing and invoicing purposes, Burnt Fen Creative is used.

+#### Why are there so many forks?

+Maintainer.io policy is to fork repositories when we do public code and repository audits.
+If we have a fork here, that means we were contacted about auditing a repository.
+For Maintainer source repositories, you can see [this filter](https://github.com/mntnr?utf8=%E2%9C%93&q=&type=source&language=) on the @mntnr page.

 ## Resources